 Silly American culture.
 Oddly enough, over a year later, this part of the debate has passed silently.
 This is despite the fact that the Convention goes against UNESCO's manifesto in a number of areas: respecting the fertile diversity of cultures, supporting free flow of ideas, preserving our cultural world heritage and facilitating today's cultural creativity for good living conditions.

 Predictably, many critics argued that the United States' "no way" could be interpreted as an opposition to cultural diversity in itself.
-For the United States – which rejoined UNESCO in 2003 after excluding itself since 1984 – however, it was about economics.
+For the United States – which rejoined Unesco in 2003 after excluding itself since 1984 – however, it was about economics.
 Above all, they demanded the absence of anti-market quota schemes.

 This did not prevent Mode Steinkjer, cultural editor of Dagsavisen (October 25, 2005), from defending the convention on the grounds that it could “contribute to the unification and commercialization not extending further beyond the United States.
 When small nations and smaller language areas are given tools to build support for cultural identity, it helps prevent the world from becoming – to borrow an American film title – Stupid and stupider.

 Thus, like so many others, Steinkjer draws a similarity between American culture and the most silly Hollywood has to offer.
 Such performances are at best prejudicial.
 What would he have said if an American had said that Norwegian culture was tantamount to the film comedy Cold Feet?

 Babel.
 Of course, this does not mean that we should blow into the economic differences in strength between different cultural spheres.
 The challenge is rather how to deal with this – one-sided protectionism or differentiated countermeasures?
 Should an offensive tactic be chosen, where diversity is made more accessible through broader exchange channels?

 Or should, like Unesco, aim for a defensive strategy, where local cultures should preferably be transformed into strictly guarded national museums?